-The war torn world is just as what you would expect – dirty, grimy, and bleak – with an unflinching portrayal of the bloody violence that comes with it.
+The war-torn world is just as what you would expect – dirty, grimy, and bleak – with an unflinching portrayal of the bloody violence that comes with it.

-The naive noob; the bible thumping soldier; the crass knucklehead; the stolid driver and the stoic commander in chief.
+Fury is more preoccupied with showing us the horrors of war rather than fleshing out its stereotypical characters – the naive noob; the bible-thumping soldier; the crass knucklehead; the stolid driver and the stoic commander in chief.

 Much like the Sherman tank that the 5 man crew have called home, the story drags on from one battle scene to the next until it stops at a ridiculous gung ho climax.

 In the end, Fury tells us nothing new and provides nothing memorable.
 The movie tries to make a statement about how war turns men into monsters but doesn’t have an engaging narrative and characters to support it.

 At best, Fury is an old-fashioned war film with loud and monotonous tank battles.

 Fury provides visceral action scenes and good performances but doesn't have the story and characters to compensate for its unoriginality.